jurriaan/aico/README.md

   - `aico history view`: See the current status of the history.
   - `aico history set <index>`: Set which message the active history starts from.
   - `aico history reset`: Reset the history to include all messages.
+- `aico undo [N]`: Marks the last N message pairs as excluded from future context (defaults to 1).
+This is a "soft delete" that lets you undo recent conversational steps without losing the history, which is useful if an instruction produced an undesirable result.

 ## Addons: Extending `aico`